bendikbo/SSED/README.md

 # Howto create "state of the art model" with your own data

 Okay, so you have a problem where you actually need to create your own * *state of the art* * model for sound event detection, because of reasons.
 No worries!
 I'll take you through the steps of doing it right here.
+BTW, this section is still being written/developed, email me if you have any questions.

 **1. Creating annotations for a dataset**